tow3rs/catapult-v3-smartnic-re/README.md

 - Identification of two 72bit DDR4 interfaces (`Tested both channels in both boads`).
 - Identification of FPGA transceiver pins for communication with Mellanox NIC ASIC (`Untested`).

-The [spreadsheet](Documents/FPGA_Pinouts.xlsx) in Documents folder contains the FPGA pinouts and other findings.
+The [FPGA_Pinouts](Documents/FPGA_Pinouts.xlsx) spreadsheet contains the FPGA pinouts and other findings.
+The [Header_Pinouts](Documents/Header_Pinouts.xlsx) spreadsheet contains the pinouts for the external headers.
+The [BOM](Documents/BOM.xlsx) spreadsheet contains a Bill of Materials for some ICs.
 The [GoldenTop](Projects/GoldenTop) project contains a simple Quartus design with a top level entity exposing all found FPGA pins.

 ## TODO List